How To Analyse A Questionaire - Doc Download

 nashbramhall

-Have you got information by different grades?
-How many of each grade have responded?
+Have you received information on different grades?
+How many individuals from each grade have responded?

 Simhan